 It’s also a visual way of thinking, which is helpful for people on the team and stakeholders who process things better this way.
 Because it is a visual tool, it allows one to see the whole picture at a glance and where the smaller parts fit into that whole.
 This also makes it obvious to team members when there is a hole in the process.

-Because the user stories are collected in a user story map, they can be moved around to see which sequence would best service the process.
+Because the user stories are collected in a user story map, they can be moved around to see which sequence would best serve the process.
 This sequencing allows the team to figure out what user stories must be included in an incremental manner.

 Prioritizing, which is a major part of user story mapping, helps with efficiency and productivity.
-This helps to avoid wasting time by focusing on features that are not critical to the end user.
+This helps to avoid wasting time by focusing on features that are not critical to the end-user.
 That’s because you’re not only prioritizing but also keeping in mind the big picture, which keeps teams out of the weeds.

 There’s also the communicative democracy of the user story map.
 It facilitates communications and provides a shared understanding of the project for teams and stakeholders.
 No matter where you stand in the project, you can look at the user story map and know the big story down to the smaller parts that make it up and how that all relates to the product roadmap.

-Challenges to User Story Mapping
+Story Mapping Challenges

-If you attach too much detail to the user story then you run the risk of distracting the team.
+- Too Much Detail: If you attach too much detail to the user story then you run the risk of distracting the team.
 It can create undue risks, such as missing a crucial part of the conversation, as if the signal is lost in the noise.

-Another problem is if your user story is too generic.
+- Too Generic: Another problem is if your user story is too generic.
 It needs a certain level of detail, that sweet spot, in order to function correctly.
 If you’re too broad, then issues can arise when extracting functions in a given iteration.